chenh1gis/MADE_docker_v1/data/README.md

 In order to perform the PCA analysis, we need the enrichment profiles of the input sequence as well as all the background sequences from the public database.

-For H3N2 subtype, please refer to “/data/H3N2/H3N2_background strains_14alleles”.
+For H3N2 subtype, please refer to “/data/H3N2/H3N2_background strains_20alleles”.

 We have curated the profiles of enrichment scores across all the sequences in the GISAID database.
 This file will be used in the PCA map.

-### Allele frequencies and *p* value of all alleles extracted from a large database of curated influenza sequences
+### Classifers and weights were calculated based on a large database of curated influenza sequences

-The allele frequencies of alleles located over a set of codon positions are required to calculate posterior probability of the focal strain.
-During detailed process of calculation, we only consider the alleles carrying higher allele frequency in egg strains when compared to other strains (*p* value from chi-square test <0.0001).
+Adaboost algorithm is applied to randomly sampled small training dataset for a series of strong classifiers and their corresponding weights, which provide the basis for further examination of Candidtae Vaccine Viruses' (CVVs') passage history.

-For the H3N2 subtype, please refer to “/data/H3N2/H3N2_allele_freq_pvalue”.
+For the H3N2 subtype, please refer to “/data/H3N2/H3N2.classifier” and "/data/H3N2/H3N2.weight".